n00b69/woa-betalm/guide/2-install.md

 ```

 ### Reboot to EDL
-> If you didn't flash the engineering ABL on the previous page, you can skip this step and simply reboot your device
+> If you didn't flash the engineering ABL on the previous page, you can skip this step and the next one and simply reboot your device
 - Open **Device Manager** on your PC
 - Hold **volume down** + **power**.
 - After the LG logo appears, while still holding **volume down** + **power**, start rapidly pressing the **volume up** button.
-- Keep doing this until you see **QDLoader 9008** or **QUSB_BULK** in the Device Manager on your PC.
+- Keep doing this until you hear a USB connection sound on your PC, or when **Qualcomm HS-USB QDLoader 9008** appears in the **Ports (COM & LPT)** category of Device Manager.

 #### Flashing stock ABL
 > Or your IMEI won't work